dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 ## Breaking free from your machine

-Once you get used to task graphs and work scheduling you may begin thinking about how you can expand your computation beyond your computer.
+Once you get used to task graphs and work scheduling you may begin thinking about how you can expand your computation beyond your local machine.

 Our code doesn't really need to change much, we are already connecting a client and doing Dask work, all we need are more networked machines with the same user environments, data, etc.